singhpraveenk/singhpraveenk.github.io/_research/aerosol.md

 title: "Atmospheric aerosols"
 collection: research
 category:
-excerpt: My work is focused on black carbon aerosols in the Hindi Kush Himalayan region.
-To learn more about it, click on the above.
+excerpt: My work is focused on black carbon aerosol in the Hindu Kush Himalayan region.
+To learn more about it, click on the above link.
 A general description of atmospheric aerosols is given below.
 permalink: /research/aerosol
 ---